 The Brigadier is introduced as a ‘tall officer’ with a ‘strong square-jawed face and neatly clipped moustache suggesting calm and confident authority.’
 The communications device he gives to the Doctor is a ‘Polyvox’ with a range of 100km – slightly more powerful than the onscreen ‘TM-45’, which could cover 50 miles (about 80km).
 He becomes increasingly irritated by the Doctor’s insistence of signing off a radio transmission with a cheery ‘Under and off” and later ‘Down and out’!
 Jamie writes ‘Kilroy was here’ in the dust on the top of a lift; it’s a nice reference to a bit of graffiti that Frazer Hines wrote on the lift shaft wall on TV, but it’s odd that Jamie even knows the phrase, while the Doctor doesn’t recognise it.
 Two of the workmen in the IE complex are named ‘Sangster and Graves’ (as far as I know, this is the only time my surname appears in a Target book, but I suspect it’s more a reference to the Hammer horror writer-director than a teenage me).
 Major-General Rutlidge becomes ‘Routledge’; he addresses the Brigadier as ‘Alistair’ (the Brig’s first name wasn’t revealed on screen until Planet of the Spiders).

-Marter’s description of an emerging Cyberman matches that of the ones he himself saw in Revenge of the Cybermen:
+Marter’s description of an emerging Cyberman matches that of the ones he saw as an actor in Revenge of the Cybermen:

 It stood about two metres high, with a square head from which right-angled loops of hydraulic tubing protruded on either side.
 Its rudimentary face comprised two blank viewing lenses for eyes and a rectangular slit for a mouth.
 The broad chest contained a grilled ventilator unit which hissed nightmarishly.
 Thick flexible tubing ran along the arms and down each leg and was connected into a flattened humplike unit on the creature’s back.
 Faint gasping and whirring noises inside the silvery body accompanied every movement.